zzz6519003/substrate-how-to-guides/how-to-substrate/docs/101/basic-pallet-integration.md

 ## Use cases

-- Including a pallet that only implements Event and Call into a runtime
+Including a pallet that implements Event and Call into a runtime.

 ## Overview